slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 2. Update `file_system_name` variable to your container in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
 3. Run the notebook

+## Step 5.2: Process FAERS Data in Azure Machine Learning (Persona: Citizen Data Scientist)
+3. See if can improve model, code-first back in DB
+6. Deploy model in using AML

+## Step 5.3: Process FAERS Data in Azure Machine Learning (Persona: Pro Data Scientist)
+3. See if can improve model, code-first back in DB
+6. Deploy model in using AML

 ### 03_FAERS
 1. Update `data_lake_account_name` variable to your ADLS in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
 2. Update `file_system_name` variable to your container in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
 3. Run the notebook

-## Step 5.2: Process FAERS Data in Azure Machine Learning & Deploy Best Model (Persona: Pro Data Scientist, Citizen Data Scientist)
+## Step 5.4: Deploy the Best Model (Persona: Pro Data Scientist, Citizen Data Scientist)
-3. Run AML autoML
-5. See if can improve model, code-first back in DB
-6. Deploy model in using AML
+1. Deploy model in using AML
+2. TBD

 ## Step 6.
 Front-End